stijn-dejongh/lovecraft_public_domain/raw_converts/td.md

 it to be; while its accent and pronunciation were altogether changed--though vaguely, remotely, and rather disturbingly recalling something I could not quite place.
-There was, I thought, a trace of very profound and very genuine irony in the timbre--not the flashy, meaninglessly jaunty pseudo-irony of the callow  "sophisticate ", which Derby had habitually affected, but something grim, basic, pervasive, and potentially evil.
+There was, I thought, a trace of very profound and very genuine irony in the timbre--not the flashy, meaninglessly jaunty pseudo-irony of the callow  "sophisticate", which Derby had habitually affected, but something grim, basic, pervasive, and potentially evil.
 I marvelled at the self-possession so soon following the spell of panic-struck muttering.